+Sergeant

-Sergeant Corporal
+Corporal

 Lance Corporal

 Ethnicity

 Ethnic Groups

-Along with family, the ethnic group is the most important political, social and economic organization in Kenya, and for most Kenyans, their ethnic identity is an inherent part of their national character.
-In a
+Along with family, the ethnic group is the most important political, social and economic organization in Kenya, and for most Kenyans, their ethnic identity is an inherent part of

-2008 national survey, 42% of respondents said they identified as much with being Kenyan nationals as being members of their ethnic groups, while only 11% said they identified more strongly with their ethnic groups than with their nation.
-Kenya has a diverse population that represents Africa's three major language families - Bantu (67%), Nilotic (30%), and Cushitic (3%) - further subdivided into more than 70 ethnic groups, each having its own language or dialect.
+their national character.
+In a 2008 national survey, 42% of respondents said they identified as much with being Kenyan nationals as being members of their ethnic groups, while only 11% said they identified more strongly with their ethnic groups than with their nation.
+Kenya has a diverse population that represents Africa's three major language families - Bantu (67%), Nilotic (30%), and Cushitic (3%) - further subdivided into more than 70 ethnic groups, each having its than two-thirds of the population.

-Bantu The Bantu-speaking people typically live in the coastal, central, and western regions of Kenya.
-While they occupy less than a third of Kenya's land mass, they account for more than two-thirds of the population.
 The most significant Bantu ethnic groups are the Kikuyu, Luhya, and Kamba.
 The remaining Bantu people comprise a number of smaller ethnic groups to include the Kisii, Meru, Embu, Guba, Kuria, Mijikenda, Pokomo, and Tharaka.
 The Kikuyu, who occupy areas around Mount Kenya, account for 17% of Kenya's population and are its largest ethnic group.
 Migrating to Kenya from east and northeast Africa around the 16th century, the Kikuyu made their homeland near the Kenyan capital city, Nairobi.
-With their lands among the most fertile in POLITICAL & SOCIAL RELATIONS the country, they have managed to capture prominent governmental and economic positions.
+With their lands among the most fertile in the country, they have managed to capture prominent governmental and economic positions.
 Within their tribal network, a council of elders governs Kikuyu affairs to include mediating group issues.